daormar/debasher/doc/design_doc_resident.md

 - **G1, channel order**: on every channel, messages are delivered in the order they were sent.
 - **G2, no silent loss without failures**: with no failure, every `DATA` message sent on a channel is handed exactly once to the receiver's `process_data`, also while a snapshot or shutdown round is open.
 - **G3, node recovery**: after a crash, a relaunched node ends in the state it would have had without the crash: its latest checkpoint plus the replay of everything it had received since, in the order it processed it (given the obligations above).
-- **G4, faithful replay**: the message log is one log per node, written when each message arrives, in the order in which the messages are queued and hence processed by the brain thread, across all its input ports, so that replay reproduces that order exactly.
+- **G4, faithful replay**: the input log is one log per node, written when each message arrives, in the order in which the messages are queued and hence processed by the brain thread, across all its input ports, so that replay reproduces that order exactly.
 A node with several input ports does not have to be insensitive to how their messages interleave.
 - **G5, no duplicates and no silent loss across a crash**: a neighbor that keeps running observes each message of a relaunched node once, not twice, and in order; and if a message is lost anyway, the receiver notices.
 Mechanism (decided 2026-09-20): each `DATA` carries a sequence number per channel, assigned by the sender; the sender's counters are stored in its checkpoint, so that replay regenerates the same numbers; the receiver drops any `DATA` whose number is not above the last one it accepted from that channel (a duplicate), and treats a jump as a lost message, an error in the sense of G8.
 The receiver's last numbers are rebuilt from its checkpoint and its log.
 It relies on determinism: a replay that produced different outputs would reuse numbers for different messages.
 - **G6, consistent snapshots and orderly halt**: while no node crashes during a round, the checkpoints closed by that round form a consistent cut, and after a halt every node resumes in the state it had when it stopped: it loads its checkpoint and replays from its input log only what it processed after capturing it.
 A crash during a round aborts it (mechanism not designed yet, see Loose ends).
 - **G7, bounded detection**: a crashed node is noticed within `HEARTBEAT_CHECK_INTERVAL_SECS` when its PID is verifiably gone, and within `HEARTBEAT_TIMEOUT_SECS` when it is alive but unhealthy (one of its reader, writer or brain threads died).
 It is then relaunched up to `MAX_RELAUNCH_ATTEMPTS` times before the escalation of point 4.
-- **G8, detected, never silent**: when a guarantee cannot be kept (a gap in a channel's sequence numbers, a checkpoint with another schema version, a message log over its size cap, an exhausted relaunch budget), the node or the `Supervisor` raises an error that stops the affected part, instead of continuing with silently wrong state.
+- **G8, detected, never silent**: when a guarantee cannot be kept (a gap in a channel's sequence numbers, a checkpoint with another schema version, an input log over its size cap, an exhausted relaunch budget), the node or the `Supervisor` raises an error that stops the affected part, instead of continuing with silently wrong state.
 What happens after that stop is manual today; the planned fallback is a coordinated global rollback to the last consistent cut, **not built** (see Future work, point 7).

 ### Limits and non-goals